Conditional analysis for mixed covariates, with application to feed intake of lactating sows: Sow data application

-Let $FI_{ij}$ be the $j$th measurement of the feed intake observed for the $i$th sow and denote by $LD_{ij}$ the lactation day when $FI_{ij}$ is measured; here $j=1, \ldots, n_{i}$.
+Let $FI_{ij}$ be the $j$th measurement of the feed intake observed for the $i$th sow and denote by the lactation day $LD_{ij}$ when $FI_{ij}$ is measured; here $j=1, \ldots, n_{i}$.
 Most sows are observed for every day within the first 21 lactation days and thus have $n_i=21$.
 First define the absolute change in the feed intake between two consecutive days as $\Delta^{(1)}_{i(j+1)} = FI_{i(j+1)} - FI_{ij}$ for $j$ that satisfies $LD_{i(j+1)} - LD_{ij} = 1$.
 For instance $\Delta^{(1)}_{i(j+1)}=0$ means there was no change in feed intake of sow $i$ between the current day and the previous day, while $\Delta^{(1)}_{i(j+1)} < 0$ means that the feed intake consumed by the $i$th sow in the current day is smaller than the feed intake consumed in the previous day.
 However, the same amount of change in the feed intake may reflect some stress level for a sow who typically eats a lot and a more serious stress level for a sow that usually has a lower appetite.
-For this, we define the relative change in the feed intake by $\Delta^{(2)}_{i(j+1)}= (FI_{i(j+1)} - FI_{ij})/$ $\{(LD_{i(j+1)} - LD_{ij}) \cdot TA_{i}\}$, where $TA_{i}$ is the trimmed average of feed intake of $i$th sow calculated as the average feed intake after removing the lowest $20\%$ and highest $20\%$ of the feed intake measurements taken for the corresponding sow, $FI_{i1}, \ldots, FI_{in_i}$.
+For this, we define the relative change in the feed intake by $\Delta^{(2)}_{i(j+1)}= (FI_{i(j+1)} - FI_{ij})/$ $\{(LD_{i(j+1)} - LD_{ij}) \cdot TA_{i}\}$, where $TA_{i}$ is the trimmed average of feed intake of $i$th sow calculated as the average feed intake after removing the lowest $20\%$ and highest $20\%$ of the feed intake measurements $\{FI_{i1}, \ldots, FI_{in_i}\}$ taken for the corresponding sow.
 Here $TA_{i}$ is surrogate for the usual amount of feed intake of the $i$th sow.
 Trimmed average is used instead of the common average, to remove outliers of very low feed intakes in first few lactating days.
-For example, consider the situation of two sows: sow $i$ that typically consumes 10lb food per day and sow $i'$ that consumes 5lb food per day.
-A reduction of 5lb in the feed intake over two consecutive days corresponds to $\Delta^{(2)}_{i(j+1)} = - 10\%$ for the $i$th sow and $\Delta^{(2)}_{i'(j+1)} = - 20\%$ for the $i'$th sow.
-Clearly both sows are stressed (negative value) but the second sow is stressed more, as its absolute value is larger; in view of this we refer to the second response as the \emph{stress index}.
-Due to the definition of the two types of responses, the data size varies, so for the first response, $\Delta^{(1)}_{i(j+1)}$, we have sample sizes of 233, 350, and 278 for lactation days 4 ($j=3$), 11 ($j=10$), and 18 ($j=17$), respectively, whereas for $\Delta^{(2)}_{i(j+1)}$ the sample sizes are 362, 373, and 336 respectively.
+For example, consider the situation of two sows: sow $i$ that \textit{typically} consumes 10lb food per day and sow $i'$ that consumes 5lb food per day.
+A reduction of 5lb in the feed intake over two consecutive days corresponds to $\Delta^{(2)}_{i(j+1)} = - 50\%$ for the $i$th sow and $\Delta^{(2)}_{i'(j+1)} = - 100\%$ for the $i'$th sow.
+Clearly both sows are stressed (negative value) but the second sow is stressed more, as its absolute relative change is larger; in view of this we refer to the second response as the \emph{stress index}.
+Due to the construction of the two types of responses the data size varies for lactation days 4 ($j=3$), 11 ($j=10$), and 18 ($j = 17$); for the first response, $\Delta^{(1)}_{i(j+1)}$, we have sample sizes of 233, 350, and 278, whereas for $\Delta^{(2)}_{i(j+1)}$ the sample sizes are 362, 373, and 336 for the respective lactation days.